Introduction

 ---|---|---|---|

-HTTP | 80 | TCP | General HTTP traffic such as web interface access, VAPIX and ONVIF API interface or Edge-to-edge communication. |
+HTTP | 80 | TCP | General HTTP traffic such as web interface access, VAPIX and ONVIF API interface or edge-to-edge communication.* |

-HTTPS | 443 | TCP | General HTTPS traffic such as web interface access, VAPIX and ONVIF API interface or Edge-to-edge communication. |
+HTTPS | 443 | TCP | General HTTPS traffic such as web interface access, VAPIX and ONVIF API interface or edge-to-edge communication.* |

-RTSP | 554 | UDP | Used by the Axis device for video/audio streaming |
+RTSP | 554 | TCP | Used by the Axis device for video/audio streaming. |

-RTP | Ephemeral port range* | UDP | Used by the Axis device for video/audio streaming |
+RTP | Ephemeral port range* | UDP | Used by the Axis device for video/audio streaming. |

-UPnP | 49152 | TCP | Used by 3rd party applications to discover the Axis device via UPnP discovery protocol |
+UPnP | 49152 | TCP | Used by third-party applications to discover the Axis device via UPnP discovery protocol.
+NOTE: Disabled by default from AXIS OS 12.0. |

-Bonjour | 5353 | UDP | Used by 3rd party applications to discover the Axis device via mDNS discovery protocol (Bonjour) |
+Bonjour | 5353 | UDP | Used by third-party applications to discover the Axis device via mDNS discovery protocol (Bonjour). |

-SSDP | 1900 | UDP | Used by 3rd party applications to discover the Axis device via SSDP (UPnP) |
+SSDP | 1900 | UDP | Used by third-party applications to discover the Axis device via SSDP (UPnP).
+NOTE: Disabled by default from AXIS OS 12.0. |

-WS-Discovery | 3702 | UDP | Used by 3rd party applications to discover the Axis device via WS-Discovery protocol (ONVIF) |
+WS-Discovery | 3702 | UDP | Used by third-party applications to discover the Axis device via WS-Discovery protocol (ONVIF). |

 UART/Debug interface